shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Sui returned with the yinglet.

-Grar untied him.
+Gra untied him.
 “Who are you?”

 “This one is called Gale, Gale Wind, of the desert.”
 The yinglet spoke with a timid voice.

-Grar pat the seat next to him, opposite Astalir.
+Gra pat the seat next to him, opposite Astalir.
 “Sit down.”

-Gale sat next to Grar.
+Gale sat next to Gra.

 “So Gale, why do you speak of yourself in the third person?”